stephenverderame/cpp_book/src/basics/control_flow.md

 dblBreak:
 ```

 `goto` is not something you generally want to use (or even have to).
-Funny story: the first time I needed an unconditional jump, I actually didn't know C++ had a `goto`, so instead I used inline assembly only to realize how pointless this seemed to be writing something so simple in assembly.
+Here's a funny story: the first time I needed an unconditional jump, I actually didn't know C++ had a `goto`, so instead I used inline assembly only to think how
+pointless it was to write something so simple in assembly.
 And that's the day I discovered C++ did indeed have a `goto`.
 The only good usage I can think of off the top of my head is to break out of nested loops like so.
 We first create a label by typing a name followed by a colon, then we put that name after `goto` to jump to it.

 #### Further Reading